DblRH600/zenith-api/README.md

 # Mod13 SBA: Build a Product API

-This is a solution using Express to the [Module 13 SBA](https://ps-lms.vercel.app/curriculum/se/319/sba).
+This is a solution using Express, MongoDB, and Mongoose to build out [Module 13 SBA](https://ps-lms.vercel.app/curriculum/se/319/sba).

 ## Table of contents